-The programme will focus on the issues of urban planning and management using new city models and technologies.
-It will be led by international and Russian scholars and experts who are forming the current agenda for smart city development in Russia and worldwide.
+The programme focuses on the issues of urban planning and management using new city models and technologies.
+It is led by international and Russian scholars and experts who are forming the current agenda for smart city development in Russia and worldwide.
 The key principle of the programme is learning by doing.
-The programme will take place in a laboratory-type environment where students will try new technology, prepare prototypes, investigate and analyse the city through data, and develop projects that come as a relevant response to complex problems that affect modern cities.
+The programme takes place in a laboratory-type environment where students try new technology, prepare prototypes, investigate and analyse the city through data, and develop projects that come as a relevant response to complex problems that affect modern cities.

 About the programme

 The aim is to render the students capable of developing projects related with the Urban Habitat, in all the layers of the City Anatomy, including in the city's physical structure (environment, infrastructure and urbanism), urban services and informational fixes, the social relationships and governance of information technologies in all the phases of analysis, project and management of the city.

 The strategy is that the students learn to develop prototype projects applicable in any aspect that relates to the city, starting with their capacity to analyse data, to integrate appropriate technology and design proposals that will change the current reality, which also includes the proposal of an economic model that is managed accordingly.

 Project = Analysis + Technology+ Design + Fabrication + Implementation

 The programme takes place in the FAB LAB laboratory where the students work in a very close and hands-on relationship with technology.
 In the end, the student have the skills developed by the various areas of study that he has undertaken, thus able to tackle any kind of project.
 To achieve this, the students have to work both individually, in order to further develop their own skills, but also in collaborative group projects, either remotely or physically, with other universities or cities in which the Master in Prototyping Future Cities is active.

 The Master in Prototyping Future Cities programme is directed to: